ThomasRichterISH/TrainingPWA/docs/guides/field-library.md

 ## The Field Library

 To enable working with reusable form configurations, the `FieldLibrary` is an integral part of the PWA.
+Imagine every configuration object to be a book in this library.
 It can be injected anywhere you need to work with formly and provides a simple interface with which to retrieve standard `FormlyFieldConfig`s.

 ### Retrieving Configurations